Coherent-Partners/spark-python-sdk/examples/usecases/service_promotion/readme.md

-## Promote Spark services from lower to higher environments
+## Promote Spark Services from Lower to Higher Environments

 Moving Spark services across different environments doesn't follow the same conventional deployment practices as other software applications.
 Spark provides a series of APIs